Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 Requests and Responses
 """"""""""""""""""""""

-In general, every time the RS485 Master sends something to a slave (either with or without payload), the slave will answer (again either with or without payload) and the master has to answer again if the answer of the slave had a payload.
-After this whole process, the RS485 Master increments the sequence number.
+In general, every time the RS485 master sends something to a slave (either with or without payload), the slave will answer (again either with or without payload) and the master has to answer again if the answer of the slave had a payload.
+After this whole process, the RS485 master increments the sequence number.

 .. image:: /Images/modbus.png